0xO0O0/nodejs-json-boilerplate/README.md

 it using the MongoDB driver.
 Currently this project is designed strictly as a json API server, but it wouldn't take much to make it a full fledged HTML server if that is what you desire.

+The Gruntfile has the following features:

+* jshint: Validate files with JSHint.
+* nodeunit: Run Nodeunit unit tests.
+* default: Alias for "jshint", "nodeunit" tasks.
+* timestamp: Log the current time and date to the console.
+* supervise: Runs the app and watches for code changes.
+If any changes are detected it automatically reloads the app.